 The power-on password feature deters unauthorized persons from gaining access to your computer.
-To set a power-on password, you must first set an administrator password.

 Administrator password

 Setting an administrator password deters unauthorized persons from changing configuration settings.
 If you are responsible for maintaining the settings of several computers, you might want to set an administrator password.